Measles Protection Act

 Information on the Measles Protection Act

-The Federal Ministry of Health explains the main contents of the law on its website
+The Federal Ministry of Health explains the main content of the law on its website

 https://www.bundesgesundheitsministerium.de/impfpflicht.html

-The same applies to people who work in community facilities (daycare centers) or medical facilities, such as educators, teachers, daycare workers and medical staff (if they were born after 1970).
+The same applies to people who work in community facilities (daycare centers) or medical facilities such as educators, teachers, daycare workers and medical staff (if these people were born after 1970).

 Proof can be provided by the vaccination card, the yellow child examination booklet or - especially in the case of illness already suffered - a medical certificate.
 As a rule, proof must be provided to the management of the facility.
-Children who are already being cared for in kindergarten and school or in other community facilities must provide proof by December 31, 2021.
-It is also possible to provide confirmation from a previously attended facility that corresponding proof has already been provided there.
+It is also possible to provide confirmation from a previously visited facility that corresponding proof has already been provided there.

-The same applies to staff in communal facilities (childcare facilities) and medical facilities, such as hospitals or doctors' surgeries.
+The same applies to staff in community facilities (daycare facilities) and medical facilities, such as hospitals or doctors' surgeries.
 This is already common practice in medical facilities.
 Here, too, staff must prove that they have been vaccinated, have already had the disease and are therefore immune.

 Vaccination advice from the public health department Notification of the health authority by the daycare center management and transmission of the data

-If the parents do not provide written proof of the child's sufficient vaccination protection when they are first admitted to a KiTa, the daycare center management must inform the responsible health authority in accordance with § 12 KiBiz.
+If parents do not provide written proof of sufficient vaccination protection for their child when they are first admitted to a daycare centre, the daycare centre management must inform the responsible health authority in accordance with Section 12 KiBiz.

-This regulation has been amended to the extent that daycare center managers must now inform the responsible health authority of any failure to provide proof of vaccination consultation and transmit the personal data to the health authority.
+This regulation has been amended to the extent that daycare center managers now inform the responsible public health department about the failure to provide proof of a vaccination consultation and transmit the personal data to the public health department.
 The health authority then decides whether the parents or guardians should be invited to a vaccination consultation.

 Further information can be found on the homepage of the Federal Ministry of Health.

-Legislative wording (Section 34 (10a) IfSG new version)
+Legislative wording (Section 34 para.
+10a IfSG new version)

-"Upon initial admission to a child daycare facility, the legal guardians must provide the facility with written proof that the child has received medical advice regarding complete, age-appropriate vaccination protection that is sufficient according to the recommendations of the Standing Vaccination Commission in a timely manner prior to admission.
+"Upon initial admission to a child daycare facility, the legal guardians must provide written proof to the facility that a medical consultation regarding complete, age-appropriate vaccination protection for the child that is sufficient according to the recommendations of the Standing Vaccination Commission has taken place shortly before admission.
 If proof is not provided, the management of the childcare facility will notify the public health department in whose district the facility is located and provide the public health department with personal details.
 The public health department may invite the legal guardians to a consultation.
 Further state regulations remain unaffected."